-15.1 In exceptional circumstances, the stewards or race director may give instructions to competitors by means of special circulars in accordance with the Code.
-These circulars will be distributed to all competitors who must acknowledge receipt.

-- 15.2 All classifications and results of practice and the race, as well as all decisions issued by the officials, will be posted on the official notice board. - 15.3 Any decision or communication concerning a particular competitor should be given to him within twenty five minutes of such decision, and receipt must be acknowledged.
+- 15.1 The stewards or race director may give instructions to competitors by means of special circulars in accordance with the Code.
+These circulars will be distributed to all competitors who must acknowledge receipt. - 15.2 All classifications and results of practice and the race, as well as all decisions issued by the officials, will be posted on the official notice board. - 15.3 Any decision or communication concerning a particular competitor should be given to him within twenty five minutes of such decision, and receipt must be acknowledged.